 3. Consume clean food

+Store, clean, and cook food properly to avoid food poisoning or other foodborne illnesses.
+Make sure that you eat properly cooked food, especially meat.
 The heat from the cooking process helps eliminate potential contaminants, germs, or pathogens.
 Moreover, avoid consuming contaminated food or water.

 4. Make dietary changes